tc39/notes/es7/2015-11/nov-19.md

 BT: I agree this should be doable, and in general I’m not concerned.
 I don’t think it constraints implementations too much.
 Edge might need to ask Windows for a better API.

-EF: (next slide) "How: Adding to ECMA 402"
+EF: (next slide) "How: Adding to ECMA-402"

 DD: is it possible to move away from the bound method pattern?